sayan-lakhoua/Linezz/README.md

 This project ("Linezz") is licensed under a specific license.
 See the [LICENSE](LICENSE.txt) file for details.

 **Please Note:**

-This app is also part of the Neigboorhood SF program.
+This application is based on the tutorial “Build a Spatial Drawing App with RealityKit” provided by Apple Inc. as part of the Worldwide Developers Conference (WWDC) 2024.
+Please refer to https://developer.apple.com/videos/play/wwdc2024/10104/ for more details.

 ## TestFlight Beta Version of Linezz
 The first version of Linezz is available on TestFlight.
 You can download it from the link below.
 Please note that this is a beta version and may contain bugs.